Website Manager

 One adult from the home team on the schedule must be provided to assist with time clock.

-Team practices in November (about 4 of them) are on random nights or weekends.
+Teams practice in November (about 4 of them) are on random nights or weekends.
 Once games start in December, everything is on Saturdays.
-They practice for 20-30 minutes and then immediately following play their game.
+They practice for 20-30 minutes and then immediately play their game.
 10 total Saturdays running to mid-February.

 ROOKIE (2nd Grade Boys)

-Team practices in November (about 4 of them) are on random nights or weekends.
+Teams practice in November (about 4 of them) are on random nights or weekends.
 Once games start in December, everything is on Saturdays.
-They practice for 20-30 minutes and then immediately following play their game.
+They practice for 15-20 minutes and then immediately play their game.
 10 total Saturdays running to mid-February.

 MINOR (3rd Grade Boys / 2nd & 3rd Grade Girls)

-Boys league plays 5 on 5.
-Girls league plays 4 on 4.
+Boys league plays 5-on-5.
+Girls league plays 4-on-4.
 This league will be introduced to various aspects of traditional basketball with some rule limitations.
-They will play standard rules with some limitations such as no stealing off of the dribble.
+There is no stealing off of the dribble.
 Plays are introduced and they begin to learn team play.
 We continue to keep an educational component and expect coaches to be visible during the game to step in for in the moment coaching.
-There will be a 20 point cap on leads.
-Boys utilize a 10 foot basket, girls play on a 9.5 foot basket.
+There will be a 20-point cap on leads.
+Boys utilize a 10-foot basket, girls play on a 9.5-foot basket.

-Team practices in November (about 5 of them) are on random nights or weekends.
+Teams practice in November (about 4 of them) are on random nights or weekends.
 Once games start in December, everything is on Saturdays.
-They practice for 30 minutes and then immediately following play their game.
+They practice for 15-20 minutes and then immediately play their game.
 10 total Saturdays running to mid-February.

 MAJOR (4th & 5th Grade)

-The Major division once again takes the traditional approach and we introduce some more advanced plays as well as allowing stealing and full court man to man on a limited basis.
+The Major division once again takes the traditional approach and we introduce some more advanced plays, as well as allowing stealing and full-court, man-to-man defense on a limited basis.
 At this stage, format is similar to what is played in elementary school basketball.
 This league begins to use the full court.

-Team practices in November (about 5 of them) are on random nights or weekends.
+Teams practice in November (about 4 of them) are on random nights or weekends.
 Once games start in December, everything is on Saturdays.
-They practice for 30 minutes and then immediately following play their game.
+They practice for 15-20 minutes and then immediately play their game.
 10 total Saturdays running to mid-February.

-Note for Junior and Senior Divisions: With the older ages, registrations fluctuate year after year.
-We aim to build our divisions as listed below but based on the numbers, we sometimes need to adjust the divisions based on the final number of registrations.
+Note for Junior and Senior Divisions: With the older ages, registrations fluctuate every year.
+We aim to build our divisions as listed below, but we sometimes need to adjust the divisions based on the final number of registrations.

 JUNIOR (6th - 8th Grade)

 The Junior division begins to open up to regular basketball rules.
-Because we are a recreational league and have children with all different abilities on the team, some rule restrictions are built in to allow coaches the ability to control the game if needed.
-But for the most part the Junior division abides by standard basketball rules.
+Because we are a recreational league and have children with all different abilities on the team, some rule restrictions are in place to allow coaches the ability to control the game - if needed.
+But for the most part, the Junior division abides by standard basketball rules.

 SENIOR HIGH SCHOOL DIVISION (9th through 12th Grade)

 The Senior division will be regular basketball rules with no restrictions.
-The senior division will play two games per week on weeknights.
+The senior division will play at least one game per week the day of the week is TBD.

-GIRLS TEAM DIVISIONS (There are no Boys Team Divisions in 2020)
+GIRLS TEAM DIVISIONS (There are no Boys Team Divisions)

 If you are interested in entering a team in Girls Team Division, email [email protected] for a team code.
 Each player will register individually and will enter the team code when they register to identify them to your team.